ByteDance applies for tech export licence in China amid TikTok deal talks

 SHANGHAI (Reuters) - ByteDance has applied for a tech export licence in China as it races to seal a deal with Oracle Corp and Walmart Inc that it hopes will end U.S. government plans to ban its TikTok video-streaming app on security grounds.

-The Beijing-based firm submitted the application to Beijing’s municipal commerce bureau and is awaiting a decision, it said in a statement on its Toutiao online news platform on Thursday, without referring to ongoing talks over its U.S. operations.
+The Beijing-based firm submitted the application to Beijing’s municipal commerce bureau and is awaiting a decision, it said on its Toutiao online news platform on Thursday, without referring to ongoing talks over its U.S. operations.

-The application comes about a month after China revised its list of technologies subject to export bans or restriction for the first time in 12 years, in a manner which experts said gave the government a say over any TikTok deal.
+The application comes about a month after China revised its list of technologies subject to export bans or restrictions for the first time in 12 years, in a manner which experts said gave the government a say over any TikTok deal.
+It can take up to 30 days to obtain preliminary approval to export such technology.

+Chinese commerce ministry spokesman Gao Feng told reporters on Thursday that the application has been received and would be handled in accordance with relevant regulations and procedures.

 It has also said the deal needs approval from both China and the United States.

-However, the companies have issued conflicting statements over the terms of the agreement they reached with the White House, casting doubt over whether it will hold.
+However, the companies have issued conflicting statements over the terms of the agreement they reached with the White House.

 ByteDance said it will establish a U.S. subsidiary called TikTok Global of which it will own 80%.